tortie cat face

 Despite not being a breed itself, the tortoiseshell pattern more commonly arises among certain cat breeds, including the following:

-You may have heard the term tortoiseshell calico cat, which is actually a misnomer.
 While these fur patterns are similar, one distinct color defines the difference between tortoiseshell and calico cats: white.
 Calico cats typically exhibit tri-color fur of white, black, and red/orange, while tortoiseshell cats combine two colors other than white.
+In short, the difference between tortoiseshell and calico cats is that tortoiseshell cats will not have any white in their fur colors.

 Usually, tortie cat colors are described as red and black—but the “red” patches can instead be orange, yellow, or cream, and the “black” can be chocolate, grey, or blue.
 So, the general rule of thumb is that if you see a multi-colored cat that has white in their fur pattern, they are more likely to be a calico than a tortie.